Y2d1337/Cyber-Defenders/AfricanFalls/Challenge WriteUp.md

 > **Flag: 9471e69c95d8909ae60ddff30d50ffa1**

 ### 2.What phrase did the suspect search for on 2021-04-29 18:17:38 UTC? (three words, two spaces in between)
-To find the suspect intetnet search i used nirsoft tool `chromecacheview` to see all chrome cache history and get the search he did.
+To find the suspect internet search i used nirsoft tool `chromecacheview` to see all chrome cache history and get the search he did.
 ![q2](/AfricanFalls/Images/q2.png)

 > **Flag: password cracking lists**